googleforgames/agones/examples/unrealengine/README.md

 ```

 ## Prerequisites
-- Unreal Engine version of choice installed and working
+- Unreal Engine version of choice built from source code and working
 - Agones configured and working in a kubernetes cluster

 ## Getting Started